Aliases for CYP11B1 Gene

 GeneCards Summary for CYP11B1 Gene

 CYP11B1 (Cytochrome P450 Family 11 Subfamily B Member 1) is a Protein Coding gene.
-Diseases associated with CYP11B1 include Adrenal Hyperplasia, Congenital, Due To Steroid 11-Beta-Hydroxylase Deficiency and Hyperaldosteronism, Familial, Type I. Among its related pathways are superpathway of steroid hormone biosynthesis and Aldosterone synthesis and secretion.
+Diseases associated with CYP11B1 include Adrenal Hyperplasia, Congenital, Due To Steroid 11-Beta-Hydroxylase Deficiency and Hyperaldosteronism, Familial, Type I. Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP11B2.

 UniProtKB/Swiss-Prot for CYP11B1 Gene

 Has steroid 11-beta-hydroxylase activity.
 In addition to this activity, the 18 or 19-hydroxylation of steroids and the aromatization of androstendione to estrone have also been ascribed to cytochrome P450 XIB.

 Hydroxylases are enzymes that catalyze the addition of hydroxyl groups to substrates during oxidation reactions.
 This diverse group of enzymes includes tryptophan hydroxylase (E.C.
 22.214.171.124), steroid 11-beta hydroxylase (E.C.
 126.96.36.199), and LTB4 omega-hydroxylase (E.C.
 188.8.131.52).